 - Add more pumpkin pie spice if you love it or sprinkle it on top.

-- If you're using sweet potato in place of the pumpkin puree, make sure to cook and peel the sweet potato first.
+- If you're using sweet potato in place of the pumpkin puree, make sure to cook, cool, and peel the sweet potato first.

 - Start with ¼ cup of almond milk and add more based on your preferred consistency.

-- Nutrition value is based off one large smoothie.
+- Nutrition value is based on one large smoothie.

 - To scale back on calories, sub almond milk for canned coconut milk, and don't top the smoothie with "extras".